Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 \begin{remark} If one does not require the paths to be straight, then the article \cite[Section~6]{Gul08} constructs an algorithm to build a dimer model out of the prescribed classes for the collection of zigzag paths.
 (Again, with non-straight cycles.)
 Now, note that in \cite[Example~4.1]{Fo19}, an example of a collection of $5$ classes in $H_1(T^2)$ that cannot be realized by straight cycles, that are the zigzag paths of a dimer model, is given.
 Nevertheless, in case the collection of classes are given by copies of only $3$ primitive classes, one can in fact construct a dimer model with straight set of zigzag paths, as shown in the upcoming Proposition \ref{prp:Dimer3}.
 We believe this is likely well-known to experts but we did not find references in the literature. $\Box$ \end{remark}

 \begin{proposition} Given $\bbw_1,\bbw_2,\bbw_3 \in H_1(T^2;\Z)$, primitive classes satisfying

 there exists a dimer model in $T^2$ with zigzag paths realised by $m_j$ straight lines in the classes $\bbw_j$, $j= 1,2,3$.
-Moreover, the component containing the vertices of the dimer can be taken to be triangles. \end{proposition}
+Moreover, the components containing the vertices of the dimer can be taken to be triangles. \end{proposition}